marora7926/code-quiz/README.md

 ## Mock-Up

-The following sets of images demonstrates the overview of the web page:
+The following sets of images demonstrates the overview of the web page and its structure:

-(./Assets/04-web-apis-homework-demo.gif)
+(./assets/images/Braching tree.png)
+(./assets/images/Start screen.png)
+(./assets/images/Highscores.png)

 ---